 Community engagement strategies

-The snowflake model was first written about by Marshall Ganz but is arguably a description of distributed leadership that has been ongoing for centuries.
+The snowflake model was first written about by Marshall Ganz but is arguably a description of distributed organizing that has been ongoing for decades.
 Essentially, it is no more complex than each local chapter of an organization which is self-organizing with its own leader and degree of autonomy.
 The local chapters are all similar in this sense and they relate to a regional head office or national head office.
 The visuals explain how each local chapter collects around a divisional or head office in a way that is similar to a snowflake.

 Benefits of snowflake model